Oliver Gildart: 2018-2021

-2020

-Gildart played in the 2020 Super League Grand Final which Wigan lost 8–4 against St Helens.
+Gildart also played in the 2020 Super League Grand Final which Wigan lost 8–4 against St Helens.

-2021

 On 31 May, Gildart signed a two-year deal to join NRL side, the Wests Tigers.
 In round 10 of the 2021 Super League season, Gildart scored two tries for Wigan in a 18–8 defeat against Hull Kingston Rovers.

 2022

 In round 1 of the 2022 NRL season, Gildart made his club debut for the Wests Tigers in their 26–16 loss against Melbourne.
 In round 9, he scored his first try in the NRL during a 36–22 loss against Manly at Brookvale Oval.
 On 31 July, Gildart joined the Sydney Roosters on a loan deal which would go to the end of the 2022 NRL season.
 He scored five tries on his debut for North Sydney in their 60-4 NSW Cup win over Newcastle.

+2023

-On 28 October, Gildart was released early from his contract with a year left from the West Tigers.
+In October 2022, Gildart was released early from his contract with a year left from the West Tigers.
 A one-year contract with the Dolphins for 2023 was subsequently confirmed.

-2023

-He started his Dolphins career in a pre-season trials match in the unfamiliar position of wing.
+Gildart played on the wing for the Dolphins in one pre-season NRL trials match.
+Otherwise, he played as a centre for Central Queensland Capras in the Queensland Cup.
+On 1 August, Gildart signed with English side Leigh Leopards until the end of the 2023 Super League season.

+2025

+On 18 September, Gildart played in Hull Kingston Rovers 2025 last game of the regular season in victory over Warrington to claim the League Leaders Shield.

+On 9 October, Gildart played in Hull Kingston Rovers 2025 Super League Grand Final victory over Wigan to claim the treble.

 International career

-In July 2018 he was selected in the England Knights Performance squad.

-He was selected in squad for the 2019 Great Britain Lions tour of the Southern Hemisphere.
-He made his Great Britain test debut in the defeat by Tonga.
+In July 2018, Gildart was selected in the England Knights Performance Squad.
+Then, the 2019 Great Britain Lions tour of the Southern Hemisphere.
+His Great Britain test debut was against Tonga in 2019.